 Court Records are public records.
 These records include a court case file that contains a docket and any of the filings and documents filed in the court case.
 You can access your court records via the internet, or at Clerk of Court in the jurisdiction where the case was filed.

 Each state maintains records of their state citizen’s criminal background.
 These databases are connected so you can track criminal histories from any other state.
 You are able to go to courthouse and make an inquiry, or you can check online.
-You must know which county the crime occured in, and in the event that it was in a totally different state, you might have to pay a fee for a more intensive search.
+You must know which county the crime occurred in, and in the event that it was in a totally different state, you might have to pay a fee for a more intensive search.

 A criminal history search you are able to get a report detailing any arrests, charges, or convictions that may be on a person’s record for any crimes they may have committed, which could include: